A focus on long-term performance

-QSuper members can simply log in to Member Online anytime to get a clear picture of your super balance, how much you and your employer have contributed, fees and insurance premiums that have come out of your account, and any money you’ve rolled in from other super funds.
+To get a clear picture of your super balance right now, QSuper account holders can simply log in to Member Online.
+You can check how much you and your employer have contributed, fees and insurance premiums that have come out of your account, and any money you might have rolled in from other super funds.

-Here’s 5 other simple steps to take this year to help ensure your super is working as hard as you for your future:
+Here are 5 steps to help save some money now, and also make sure your super is working as hard as you are for your future:

 Consolidating, or combining your super, including any lost super, means moving all of your super into one account.
 One super account means one set of fees.
 Before you consolidate your super, you should check with your other super funds about any fees or loss of insurance or other benefits.
 You should also consider any other individual circumstances at the time, while more information can be found here.